JulianGriffin11/R_Projects/README.md

 <br>

 💡 **Key Findings**:
-- **Normality Violation**: Residuals were skewed, suggesting a violation of the normality assumption.
+- **Normality Violation**: There was an unusually large amount of zero popularity scores in the histogram suggesting a violation in the normality assumption.
 - **Heteroscedasticity**: The funnel shape in the residuals vs. fitted plot suggested heteroscedasticity.
 - **Linearity**: No major issues were detected in the linearity assumption, but further refinement was necessary for normality and homoscedasticity.